 If you used a batch identifier, you can download a .zip file with all the results from the Batch Status page.

 Another way to retrieve the results is via the AST-Link app itself:

 - Click the Fetch Results tab.
 Click Refresh to see the results listed.
 Select the results you want to download and click Start Download.
 You can delete the results from the outgoing folder by checking Delete File after download:

-- If you used a Batch Identifier when you submitted your jobs, CaptionSync will wait until all of your jobs have run and then present the results in the AST-Link application as a single .zip file.
+- If you used a Batch Identifier when you submitted your requests, CaptionSync will wait until all of your submissions have run and then present the results in the AST-Link application as a single .zip file.
 If you later submit more material with the same Batch ID, those results will just be added to that zip file.

-- Your result files will remain available to AST-Link for up to one year.
+- Your result files will remain available to AST-Link for up to 6 months.
 Even if you delete result files via AST-Link, they will still be available via Status of Submissions, in your CaptionSync account.

 Configuring settings and adding new user profiles:

 See our article on how to configure settings and adding new user profiles.